 There are several possibilities — numerous bus lines, from public buses to the Airlink.
 A connection by train is still under discussion.
 Unfortunately, there is still no decision to start construction works for a railway to the Dublin Airport.

 Depending on your preferences, choose one option.
 You can hop off at several stops in the city.

 SHORT FACTS: DEPART: TERMINAL 1 AND 2, DEPARTING WHEN: ALMOST 24/7, COSTS: 7€* SINGLE, 12€* ROUNDTRIP FOR THE AIRLINK EXPRESS, *BOOK ONLINE ON DODUBLIN.IE/AIRLINK AND SAVE 1€

 What to do?

 If you have a bit more time, you might have a chance to visit the Kilmainham Gaol.
-It is a bit more outside the city, and it takes longer to get there.
+It is more outside the city, and it takes longer to get there.
 There are several ways to go to the Kilmainham but keep in mind that it takes at least an hour each way.
-The Airlink 747 is going to Heuston Station from where you could walk to Kilmainham Gaol within 10 minutes.
+The Airlink 747 is going to Heuston Station, from where you could walk to Kilmainham Gaol within 10 minutes.

 Grab your FREE travel guide to Ireland´s best attractions right here!